 Having taken a Marxist perspective, it became apparent that “The Little Glass Slipper”, while superficially concerned with aspirations of wealth, seeks to indoctrinate the reader into believing that the bourgeoisie are justly dominant in society.
 Injustice is evident in the alienation, false consciousness and interpellation experienced by the lizards and rat which feature in the fairy-tale.
 As I desired to rectify these inequalities, I produced a text which shifted the economical discourse to a medical discourse.
 In this transformed text, the lizards and rat were granted status and libertas through their identity, occupation and the gratitude expressed by the transformed prince.
 This elevation, while not the revolt Marx predicted would occur when the proletariat rebelled, remedies the unjust exploitation present in “The Little Glass Slipper”.
+(1829 words)

 Bibliography ___